-A/B testing is one of the best ways to determine which marketing, promotional, and online strategies work best for your business.
-It can (and should) be used to test everything from search ad copy to banner ad graphics to website calls to action to newsletter subject lines.
-There’s virtually no limit to what can be tested and the more you test (subject to sample size limitations) the more insights you’ll gain into what works and what doesn’t for your particular business.
+AB testing is one of the best ways to determine which marketing, promotional, and online strategies work best for your business.
+AB testing is an experiment where two or more variants of a page are shown to users, and statistical analysis determines which variation performs better.
+To optimize search ad copy, banner ad graphics, website calls-to-action, or newsletter subject lines use this method.
+There’s virtually no limit to what can be tested.
+As testing becomes part of a company’s culture, more insights are gained into what works and what doesn’t.

 What Should I Test?

-Just because you can test just about anything and everything when it comes to your digital marketing effort, that doesn’t necessarily mean you should.
+Just because you can test anything and everything when it comes to digital marketing, that doesn’t necessarily mean you should.
 A better strategy is to focus on components that you think will have the biggest impact on your results.
-Some elements worth testing on a website for example, are headings, content, downloads and calls to action.
+Some elements worth testing on a website, for example, are headings, content, downloads, and calls to action.
+In the case of ad testing, if you can prove that one format performs better than another that format becomes the “control” and that winner gets the lion’s share of ad spend.
+Same with email.
 Paid search ads are simpler and easier to test.
-Start by testing the title, copy, offer, call to action and/or vanity URL.
+Start by testing the title, copy, offer, call to action, and/or vanity URL.

 How Long Will It Take?

 Whenever conducting a test, it’s important to allocate enough time to capture enough data so that your results are conclusive.
 How much time really depends on what you are testing.
-For example, testing for length of time on site takes far fewer visits than testing for lead- or sales-conversions.
+For example, testing for how long a user spends on a website takes far fewer visits than testing for lead- or sales-conversions.
 Don’t test too much at once too fast or you risk not knowing what is impacting performance.
 At AdEdge, we take a minimum of one month to run a test or longer for smaller sample sizes.

 Can I Test Multiple Things At Once?

-The simple answer to this question is, yes… but that will turn your A/B test into a multivariate test which is much more complex.
-If you’re new to testing, start by keeping it simple with one A/B test at a time.
-A/B testing refers to testing one attribute at a time.
-For example, if you want to test four different ad headlines, that’s actually considered an A/B test.
-However, if you want to test various headlines and calls to action, that is considered a multivariate test since it involves more than one ad attribute.
+Yes!
+But it is then a multivariate test which is much more complex.
+Multivariate testing involves more than one ad attribute that is tested with various headlines and call-to-actions.
+If you’re new to testing, start by keeping it simple with one AB test at a time.
+AB testing refers to testing one attribute at a time.
+For example, if you want to test four different ad headlines, that’s actually considered an AB test.

 If you would like some advice on which digital marketing channels are likely to perform best in your industry or if you’d like some insights on the best attributes to test and whether to use A/B testing or multivariate testing, feel free to schedule a free consultation with one of our digital marketing experts.